siddharth2016/hashnode-blog/ckk3udu6300syios13nts5oit.md

 If you followed this step-by-step and have some doubts, I would be very happy to get them sorted (maybe I will learn something new 😁).
 Make sure to drop them in the comments !

-If you can't wait for next part, please visit [this](https://github.com/siddharth2016/PongPong) repo to know more about the project code.

 In next part we will see how to launch our game window and how to load these objects in the window.

-**UPDATE:** Part 2 is released, read [here](https://blog.codekaro.info/making-pongpong-game-development-using-pyglet-part-2).

-**UPDATE:** Part 3 is released, read [here](https://blog.codekaro.info/making-pongpong-game-development-using-pyglet-part-3)

 ---